 Often church board members can be found working alongside the church staff, performing management duties within the church.
 But board members should understand that they have no special power or authority when the board is not in session.
 Working as individuals they become just another ministry volunteer.
 Board members also wear a third hat so to speak, that of participant.
 When they are a beneficiary of the service provided by the church, they are a participant.
 It is only when a churchs governing board is in session and board related activities are being performed that a board member has standing as such.

 There are three fiduciary duties of governing boards outlined in state laws.
 They are the Duty of Care, the Duty of Loyalty and the Duty of Obedience.
 Much of what is included in these fiduciary duties one would probably consider just good old common sense.

 For example, the Duty of Care means that a board member attends most, if not all, duly called board meetings, arrives at those meetings well prepared and participates in the discussions of all issues presented.
 The Duty of Loyalty requires that board members act in good faith and in the best interest of the church, and avoid or disclose any conflicts of interests.
-The Duty of Obedience entails board members to be faithful to the churchs purpose and the laws of the land.
+The Duty of Obedience obligates that board members be faithful to the churchs purpose and its governing documents, restrictions imposed by donors, and the applicable regulations and laws of the land.